-Applicants that are deemed eligible for the HACA's Housing Choice Voucher, Low Income Housing or special voucher programs, and who have been informed that a voucher or unit is readily available to them, are invited to and required to attend a resident orientation which provides a comprehensive overview of the rules and regulations of participating in the respective housing program.
+Applicants that are deemed eligible for the HACA's Housing Choice Voucher, or special voucher programs, and who have been informed that a voucher is readily available to them, are invited to and required to attend a resident orientation which provides a comprehensive overview of the rules and regulations of participating in the respective housing program.
 However, should a participant who has been accepted into any of HACA's housing programs ultimately choose not to participate in the program offered, HACA may not restrict access to other PHA programs in the future.